-The supervisor that supervised the student for the most hours should complete the midpoint and final evaluation.
+The preceptor that supervised the student for the most hours should complete the midpoint and final evaluation.
+If the student has two preceptors, both preceptors will complete and sign the evaluations.
 All evaluators must initial and sign the evaluation where indicated.
 It is recommended that the evaluation is discussed and completed with the student.
-The student is also to complete their own self-evaluation for midpoint and final prior to the meeting with the supervisor.
-These self-evaluations should be used to guide discussions with the supervisor and instructor.
-The student is responsible for submitting the midpoint and final evaluations (self-evaluation and supervisor evaluation) to their instructor in Moodle.
+The student is also to complete their own self-evaluation for midpoint and final prior to the meeting with the preceptor, these self-evaluations should be used to guide discussions with preceptor(s).
+The student is responsible for submitting the midpoint and final evaluations (self-evaluation and preceptor evaluation) to their instructor in Moodle